 1. Navigate to your Key Result.

-3. Clicking on ‘Close’ prompts you to add a closing note and add to what degree was your goal Key Result achieved.
+3. Clicking on ‘Mark as Done’ prompts you to add a closing note and add to what degree was your goal Key Result achieved.
 This could be percentage completed or KPIs met, depending on what you chose when you set your Key Result.

 4. Based on your inputs, Ally recommends a score for your Key Result, which is a simple calculation of your completed percentage mapped to a score between 0 and 1.
 You can choose to exercise judgement and override the score.